radiumsoftware/iridium/README.md

 ## Using Sprites

-Create a directory for each set of sprite you need.
+Create a directory for each set of sprites you need.
 Then `@import` it as usual with compass.
 Here's an example.
 Create a directory named `app/sprites/icons`.
 Dump all the individual icon png's in that directory.
 Inside your stylesheet you can write: